Middle School Chemical Engineering For Girls

 Alka seltzer

-Blow up the balloon first and then let the air out, and draw a small heart on the balloon.
+Blow up the balloons first and then let the air out.
+We found this made them blow up a bit faster during the activity.

-Fill the bottles or jars with water, leaving a gap at the top.
+Fill the small bottles or jars with water, I left a small gap at the top.

 Extension tasks